oelegeirnaert/threefold_hydra_node/README.md

 # Let's get a Hydra node running on Threefold grid

+## Intro
+In order to make it an easy onboarding process, we'd like to make the whole process a simple as possible.
+So next step is to create a simple WebApplication that also will be deployed to the same VM This webapplication will accept user input, and send it to the Hydra Daemon

-Proof of concept: Can we run a Hydra node on Threefold?
+## Proof of concept: Can we run a Hydra node on Threefold?
 - Create a profile on https://play.grid.tf/
 - Create a new VM:
   - FList: https://hub.grid.tf/weynandkuijpers.3bot/hydra.flist